Painting Quote vs. Typical New Hampshire Pricing

 What most New Hampshire homeowners get wrong on painting quotes

-These are the overcharges that show up most often on painting quotes in New Hampshire and similar regional markets.
-None of them are universal — but if you see one on your quote, it's worth pushing back.
+These are line items that commonly run above typical regional ranges on painting quotes in New Hampshire and similar regional markets.
+None are universal — but if you see one on your quote, it may be worth asking the contractor to walk through the pricing.

 - 1Lead-paint 'remediation' fees on pre-1978 homes that exceed what RRP-certified work actually costs.